 Local Council Tax Support for help with paying your Council Tax is still administered by the Council and is not part of Universal Credit.
 Therefore you need to make an application to the Council even if you do receive Universal Credit.

-Universal Credit and Landlord
+Universal Credit and Landlords

 The DWP has issued guidance for landlords whose tenants receive Universal Credit.
-These guides can be found here.